TatianaShkr/goit-markup-hw-01/README.md

 # goit-markup-hw-01
-This is my new projects.
+This is my new project.